πŸŽ›οΈTracking referrals in your app

 "name": "connect_wallet",

-"user_address": "0x12345",
+"identifier": "0x12345",

-"signature": "0x123485090123"
+"signature": "0x123485090123",

 "signature_message": "Accept affiliate on 18-Aug 2023 00:00:00",